Provably Faster Gradient Descent via Long Steps: Introduction

 Using longer cycles, we derive further performance gains.
 For example, we show a carefully selected stepsize pattern of length $127$ periodically taking stepsizes of $370.0$ converges at a rate of $LD^2/(5.8346303\times T)$.
 Generally, given a stepsize pattern $h=(h_0,\dots,h_{t-1})\in\mathbb{R}^t$, we consider the gradient descent method repeatedly applying the pattern of stepsizes

 In Theorem~\ref{thm:straightforward-rates}, we give a convergence guarantee for any \emph{straightforward} stepsize pattern $h$ of

-See Section~\ref{sec:straightforward} for the formal introduction of this straightforwardness property.
+{ where $\mathrm{avg}(h) = \frac{1}{t}\sum_{i=0}^{t-1}h_i$.} See Section~\ref{sec:straightforward} for the formal introduction of this straightforwardness property.
 Hence the design of provably faster nonconstant stepsize gradient descent methods amounts to seeking straightforward stepsize patterns with large average stepsize values.
 Certifying a given pattern is straightforward can be done via semidefinite programming (see our Theorem~\ref{thm:straightforward-certificate}).
-So the convergence rate analysis of such nonconstant stepsizes methods is a natural candidate for computer assistance.
+So the convergence analysis of such nonconstant stepsizes methods is a natural candidate for computer assistance.

 Table~\ref{tab:patterns-and-rates} shows straightforward stepsize patterns with increasingly fast convergence guarantees, each proven using a computer-generated, exact-arithmetic semidefinite programming solution certificate.
-Future works identifying longer straightforward patterns and other tractable families of nonconstant, periodically long stepsize policies will surely be able to improve on this work's particular rates.
+Future works identifying longer straightforward patterns and other tractable families of nonconstant, periodically long stepsize policies will surely be able to improve on this work's particular guarantees.

 The analysis of such nonconstant, long stepsize gradient descent methods has eluded the literature, with only a few exceptions.
 In 1953, Young~\cite{young1953} showed optimal, accelerated convergence is possible for gradient descent when minimizing a smooth, strongly convex quadratic function by using a careful nonconstant selection of $h_i$.
 Namely, Young set $h_0\dots h_{T-1}$ as one over the roots of the $T$-degree Chebyshev polynomial\footnote{A nice summary of this is given by the recent blog post~\cite{pedregosa2021nomomentum}.}.
 Few works have shown faster convergence from long steps beyond quadratics.
 Two notable works have done so for smooth, strongly convex minimization: